Guardian Ad Litem overview

-The GAL does not want to get an after-the-fact call explaining that a client cancelled visitation last weekend.
-If a true emergency did arise over the weekend e.g. Mom was drunk when she came to pick up the child, the GAL needs to be informed as soon as possible.
+The GAL does not want to get an after-the-fact call explaining that a client canceled visitation last weekend.
+If a real emergency did arise over the weekend, e.g., Mom was drunk when she came to pick up the child, the GAL needs to be informed as soon as possible.

-The GAL will also pay attention to how the client and counsel handle themselves in accordance with procedures such as discovery.
+The GAL will also pay attention to how the client and counsel handle themselves by procedures such as discovery.
 While the GAL will not always be able to do much with any failure-to-comply issues, not related to custody, visitation, or support, such displays will show disrespect for the legal system.
 The GAL will use all of this when making recommendations to the judge.

 Present your client to the GAL in the best light possible

 Although you cannot necessarily transform your client into a better parent or caregiver, you can give your client the tools to make some great strides in the parenting department.
 Encourage your client to attend school events for the child.
 Encourage your client to attend medical appointments.
 Your client should know the child’s teacher’s name.
 Help your client prove his or her sobriety by having them collect sign-in sheets from AA or NA and then providing them to the GAL.
 Make sure that the GAL has accurate contact information for your client’s sponsor and if he or she does not have one, but is sober, work with the client to get a sponsor.

 The more interest and involvement with your client and the child, the better the GAL’s opinion of your client will be.